Updates to the County's Face Mask Ordinance

 SEPT.
 15, 2021: Face coverings are required inside most commercial establishments in unincorporated Richland County for people 11 years and older.
 Richland County Council adopted an emergency ordinance following the recent surge of the delta coronavirus variant.
 The ordinance is set to expire Nov.
 14.

 In response to rising cases of the coronavirus delta variant in the community, on Aug.
 16, 2021, Richland County Council adopted an emergency ordinance requiring face coverings to be worn in school buildings and day cares to slow the spread of the disease.
 Because of a state Supreme Court ruling, Richland County said it would no longer enforce the ordinance as of Sept.
 2, 2021.

-Richland County Council adopted an emergency ordinance that took effect July 6 and requires people over 10 years old to wear face coverings while in most public places.
-This is in response to the COVID-19 public health crisis, which has prompted Gov. Henry McMaster to declare a state of emergency.
+Richland County Council previously adopted an emergency ordinance that took effect July 6, 2020, and required people over 10 years old to wear face coverings while in most public places.
+County Council extended the ordinance five times.
+It expired June 5, 2021.

 From the S.C.
 Department of Health & Environmental Control (DHEC)

 From the Centers for Disease Control and Prevention (CDC)

 The federal Centers for Disease Control and Prevention has tips for protecting yourself and others.